jyothir-369/Movie-Recommendation-Using-AIML/README.md

 Edit
 Movie-Recommendation-Using-AIML/
 ├── movie-recommendation-system.ipynb    # Main Jupyter notebook
-├── movie-recommendation-system.pdf      # PDF version of notebook
+├── movie-recommendation-system.pdf      # PDF version of the notebook
 ├── README.md                            # Project description
 ├── datasets/
 │   ├── movies.csv                       # Movie metadata
 │   └── credits.csv                      # Cast and crew data
 ⚙️ How It Works
-Merge movies.csv and credits.csv on movie ID
+Merge movies.csv and credits.csv using the movie ID.

-Extract relevant columns: genres, keywords, cast, crew, and overview
+Extract key columns: genres, keywords, cast, crew, and overview.

-Combine all features into a single tags column
+Combine features into a single tags column.

-Convert tags to numeric vectors using CountVectorizer
+Convert tags into numerical vectors using CountVectorizer.

-Compute similarity using cosine similarity
+Calculate cosine similarity between vectors.

-Recommend top 5 most similar movies
+Recommend the top 5 similar movies to the input movie.

 📦 Libraries Used
 pandas